lueschem/lueschem.github.io/_posts/2017-04-22-Compiling-for-Embedded-Debian-Target-Systems.md

 compiling very sleek.

-If you stumble upon a piece of software that persistently refuses to get cross compiled - unfortunately this might happen - you are still able to compile it within an emulated container or on the real hardware.
+If you stumble upon a piece of software that persistently refuses to get cross compiled - unfortunately this might happen - you are still able to compile it within an emulated container or on the target hardware.

 While cross compilation is typically done within a [chroot](https://en.wikipedia.org/wiki/Chroot), we use LXC/LXD containers instead.
 The overhead introduced by LXC/LXD is negligible and the added value is huge if you are planning to do additional stuff within the